Thursday, April 9, 2026

 • Otters have no natural predators in Indiana

-• Otters reproduce quickly and expand territory aggressively They are an apex predator occupying rivers and creeks with no biological controls.
+• Otters reproduce quickly and expand territory aggressively.
+They are an apex predator occupying rivers and creeks with no biological controls.

 5. Agencies Lack Resources to Monitor Declines or Act on Them